-Overdose occurs when the quantities taken are larger than can be physically tolerated, resulting in CNS and respiratory depression, miosis, and apnea.
+Overdose occurs when the quantities taken are larger than can be physically tolerated, resulting in central nervous system (CNS) and respiratory depression, miosis, and apnea.
 Can be fatal if not treated rapidly.

 Cocaine is a drug of abuse that is usually either insufflated (snorted), injected, or smoked in its freebase form (crack).
 Cocaine is a type IA antidysrhythmic, local anesthetic, and sympathomimetic.
 Episodic cocaine use leads to short-lived states of autonomic arousal.
 Chronic use can lead to scarring of heart tissue and myocardial hypertrophy, with increased myocardial calcium content resulting in an increased risk for lethal arrhythmias and sudden death.
 Cocaine use causes a hyperadrenergic state associated with abnormal mentation.
 The symptoms of any hyperadrenergic state include nausea, jitteriness, trouble concentrating, anxiety, paranoia, and euphoria.

 Refers to adverse events that occur within minutes or hours of excessive cocaine use.
 These events, which can occur in combination or isolation, include hyperthermia, rhabdomyolysis, dysrhythmia, ischemia, intracranial hemorrhage, agitation, psychosis, and seizures.

 Patients may die suddenly before treatment can be given.

 Involves use of a class of noncatechol sympathomimetic amines, including amphetamines, methamphetamines, and methylenedioxymethamphetamine (MDMA, ecstasy).
 These are taken by oral and intravenous routes, by nasal insufflation (snorting), and by inhalation (smoking), resulting in either acute or chronic toxicity.
 Patients have a high probability of repeated abuse of amphetamines after documented acute or chronic abuse.